What is Hashicorp Vault?

 The official vault docker image is available in Docker Hub.
 The latest version can be pulled as demonstrated below in the docker-compose.yml file with vault:latest.

-To keep things together and hopefully simple, create a new directory on your system and navigate to it.
+To keep things together and hopefully simple, create a new directory on your system and navigate to it to install vault docker.

 mkdir docker-vault; cd docker-vault